-Mr Kakaire holds a Post-Graduate Higher Diploma in Journalism and Media Studies from Rhodes University, South Africa, as well as a BA in Mass Communication from Makerere University.
-He is currently pursuing a master’s degree in Rural Development at Makerere.
+Mr Kakaire holds a Post-Graduate Higher Diploma in Journalism and Media Studies from Rhodes University, South Africa, and a BA in Mass Communication from Makerere University.
+He holds an MA in Rural Development from Makerere University.

-Rachel Mugarura-Mutana – Programme Manager Online & Training
+Rachel Mugarura-Mutana - Programme Manager, Training and online resources

 He has previously worked as a financial accounting specialist with Inter-Religious Council of Uganda, project accountant for Uganda Muslim Supreme Council – USAID (PEPFAR) HIV/AIDS Programme, and audit assistant with Pannell Kerr Forster (PKF Certified Public Accountants).

 Mr Ziraba holds a Master’s degree in business administration from Islamic University in Uganda as well as a bachelor’s degree in business administration from Makerere University Business School.
 He has completed part II of the Association of Chartered Certified Accountants (UK) by Correspondence.